evrardco/neural-snake/README.md

 - PyJulia
 - Pytorch
 - pygame
-- Both Julia and python in the
+- Both Julia and Python in the PATH.
 ## How to run
 Follow the procedure of PyJulia configuration.
 ### Windows